symonkipkemei/file-search/README.md

 <h1 id="intro">File Search</h1>

 ## brief
-- Searching the folder upto two levels deep
+- Search for files for a given path up to 3 levels deep of your choice.

 ## Task: